Splitting formulas for the local real Gromov-Witten invariants: Moduli spaces for nodal targets

 \section{Moduli spaces for nodal targets}

-In this section we describe the family of real relative moduli spaces associated to the nodal curve $\Si_0$ and analyze its orientation sheaf.
-Recall that $\Si_0$ is a nodal curve with a pair $x^+, x^-$ of conjugate nodes (and $r$ pairs of conjugate marked points) and $\wt \Si$ is its normalization.
+In this section we describe in more detail the family of real relative moduli spaces associated to the nodal curve $\Si_0$ and analyze its orientation sheaf.
+Recall that $\Si_0$ is a nodal curve with a single pair $x^\pm$ of conjugate nodes and $r$ pairs of conjugate marked points, and $\wt \Si$ is its normalization \eqref{nor.Si.0}.
 We fix the topological data $d,\chi, \vec \mu$ and consider the moduli spaces $\ov \fM(\Si_0)$ and $\ov \fM(\wt \Si)$ introduced in \eqref{mo.over}-\eqref{mod.to.consider}.
 We continue working over the parameter space $\cP=\JV^\R(\cal F_{/\De})$ of RT perturbations on the family $\cal F$.
-Then the attaching map \eqref{map.attach.0} extends over this parameter space to give a map denoted \bear \Phi: \ov\fM(\wt \Si)\ra \ov\fM(\Si_0). \eear Its restriction $\wt \fM(\wt \Si)\ra \wt \fM(\Si_0)$ to the codimension at most 1 strata \eqref{fam.moduli.consider.td} can be described as follows.
+Then the attaching map \eqref{map.attach.0} extends to give a map \bear \Phi: \ov\fM(\wt \Si)\ra \ov\fM(\Si_0) \eear of moduli spaces over the parameter space $\cP$.
+Its restriction $\wt \fM(\wt \Si)\ra \wt \fM(\Si_0)$ to the codimension at most 1 strata \eqref{fam.moduli.consider.td} can be described as follows.
 Consider the cover of $\wt \fM(\Si_0)$ obtained by ordering the nodes in the preimage of the node $x^+$ of $\Si_0$.
 It comes with a group action reordering those nodes that have the same contact multiplicity.
-This cover is in fact homeomorphic to $\wt \fM(\wt \Si)$ and $\wt\fM(\Si_0)$ is the quotient by the corresponding group action.
+This cover is in fact homeomorphic to $\wt \fM(\wt \Si)$ and $\wt\fM(\Si_0)$ is the quotient by the corresponding group action, as we next show.